Your guide to understanding LifeCare®.

 • Regular housekeeping, which often includes flat linen service

-• Usually all utilities except for internet and telephone
+• Usually all utilities except for cable and telephone

 • Scheduled transportation to events, shopping, medical appointments